ansible-collections/cloud-content-handbook/TeamPractices/Foundation_Pod_Operating_Guide.md

 - Ensure sustainable delivery.
 - Decide which technical debt items are in scope for the rotation.
 Technical debt work is taken on only after customer-reported defects, security/blocker issues, and planned releases are on track, and only if it can be completed within the six-week rotation without putting those higher-priority objectives at risk.

-## Scrum Ceremonies
+## ScrumBan

-### Sprint Planning
+### Refinement, Prioritization & Planning

+Review:

+- Newly reported defects
+- Customer escalations
+- Upcoming releases
+- Technical debt
+- Security work

 Attendees

 - Foundation Pod
-- Scrum Master
+- Team Lead
-- The team
+- Manager

 Outputs

-- Sprint goal(s)
-- Prioritized maintenance backlog
+- Prioritized backlog
-- Capacity allocation
+- ToDo items
 - Risks and dependencies

 ### Daily Standup (async via Slack)